Facilecomm/shippingbo-api-doc/docs/Good Practices/Order source/Product Management/product-sync.md

 ---
-internal: true
 tags: [product, api]
 stoplight-id: 09955951018bf
 ---

-# Product synchronisation
+# Product synchronization

 ## Introduction

-If you have already your products created in your side, you can synchronize the product catalog with Shippingbo by following the article
+If you have already created your products on your side, you can synchronize the product catalog with Shippingbo by with the following article

 ## Product creation